Rajs1235/LavaInternship/README.md

 ## Overview

-Resume Portal is a web-based application designed to streamline the resume submission and review process for candidates and HR professionals.
-The system leverages AWS services to automate resume analysis, storage, and notifications, providing a seamless experience for both candidates and HR users.
+Resume Portal is a comprehensive web application designed to streamline the entire hiring pipeline, from job posting to final candidate review.
+The system leverages a powerful suite of AWS services to automate resume submission, analysis, storage, and collaborative decision-making, providing a seamless experience for candidates, HR professionals, and departmental reviewers.

 ## Team